cdonahu/cdonahu.github.io/_posts/2022-07-14-Machine-Learning.md

     safety measures for alternative transportation.

-A decision tree with this sort of data may enable a community leader to plugg in locally relevant observations and understand the likelihood of bike/pedestrian fatalities if nothing changes.
-They could also get an idea where bike/ped funding would make the most impact.
+A decision tree with this sort of data may enable a community leader to plug in locally relevant observations (themselves/their neighborhoods/their grandkids) and understand the likelihood of bike/pedestrian fatalities if nothing changes.
+They could get an idea where in the community bike/pedestrian funding would make the largest impact.

 Hopefully I can use the skills I’m gaining this summer to make a positive impact!